4 Things About Lab Relocation You Need To Know

 Keeping precious, often valuable material from changing temperature is one of the most difficult challenges of any laboratory move.
 At one time the only option was to split samples into multiple boxes and express ship them to the destination – an expensive endeavor with significant potential for material loss.
 Professional laboratory relocation services offer a more reliable alternative.
 Climate controlled trucks with power and LN2 can move freezers without ever turning them off.
 Specially trained technicians monitor freezer performance and can move samples into at-temperature, emergency backup freezers if one of the freezers fail in transit.
 Not moving your freezers, no problem.
 Freezers and refrigerators are available to move material only.
 Trained technicians can help transfer samples and prevent thawing.

-4. Moving Can Be Expensive
+4. Lab Relocation Can Be Expensive

 One of the best ways to save money during a lab move is to hire a company that is capable of coordinating all aspects of the relocation process.
 Find a provider that works with “specialists” in the industry to ensure that experts in particular aspects of the move project are used.
 Working with one company is often less expensive than trying to contract with multiple companies on your own.
 A coordinated effort can save time and stress knowing specialists dedicated to regulatory compliance and loss prevention are handling the laboratory move.